 Baumeister attributes it to a well-trained self-regulation muscle.
 In the money study, participants were asked to manage their finances for four months by following a specific system.
 Not only did the participants increase their average savings rate over four months from 8% to 38% of their income, but they also improved study habits and doing household chores and decreased cigarette use.
 Baumeister and colleagues use these results to say that self-regulation is not specific to one domain… being self-regulated in your money management leads to self-regulation in other areas.
 Does that mean that a person who develops great study habits may suddenly lose a lot of weight and become amazingly buff?
 Maybe, says Baumeister.

 In the current issue of Health Psychology, Peter Hall of Ontario’s Waterloo University studies which part of the brain leads to good self-regulation.
 His answer is the strong executive function of the frontal lobes.
-Hall gives participants the Stroop test (try it here) in which the word GREEN may appear in red color.
+Hall gives participants the Stroop test in which the word GREEN may appear in red color.
 As one author describes, “to answer correctly you have to mentally override the impulse to read the word.
 The same effortful overriding—and the same underlying neuronal activity—is presumably needed to keep showing up at the gym, even when it hurts.”

 STARTING Self-Regulation Today